Winter Driving Tips: How to Stay Safe During Snow & Icy Weather Conditions

 - Have your exhaust system checked to make sure there are no potentially dangerous leaks.

 - Worn brakes can make slippery roads even more dangerous.
 Have your brakes inspected before snowy and icy weather arrives.

 It is also important for drivers to fully understand their vehicles.
 They should be able to locate on and off controls for lights, bright lights, wipers, and emergency flashers.
 This is important when driving a newly acquired vehicle, borrowing a vehicle, or renting one.

 Protect Yourself and Loved Ones

 One of the simplest ways to protect you and your loved ones is to make sure everyone is ready to travel in less-than-ideal conditions.
 Of course, you'll want to make sure seat belts and harnesses are used properly and child seats are safely secured.
-Driving in snowy and icy conditions can add to the stress level, so you'll want to keep noise inside the car to a minimum.
+Adding a dash cam that can help with visiblity is always a good idea and while driving in snowy and icy conditions can add to the stress level, so you'll want to keep noise inside the car to a minimum.
 It is particularly important there are no driver distractions in inclement winter weather.

 Be Aware of Danger Zones